 • Programme designed to help patients self-manage disease and improve health outcomes through goals and activities, with help of smart devices – and, potentially, financial incentives.

 The most economical and simple way to manage health problems can often be the most difficult to implement because they require lifestyle changes.
-Researchers at Duke-NUS Medical School aim to make it easier for people with Type 2 Diabetes Mellitus (T2DM) to self-manage their disease and improve health outcomes through a mobile-based lifestyle management programme that harnesses smartphone and smart health technology, with a financial incentive of up to S$1,000 equivalent in credits to spend on health and wellness needs.
+Researchers at Duke-NUS Medical School aim to make it easier for people with Type 2 Diabetes Mellitus (T2DM) to self-manage their disease and improve health outcomes through a mobile-based lifestyle management programme that harnesses smartphone and smart health technology, with financial incentives of over S$500 equivalent in credits to spend on health and wellness needs.

 “Technology can radically change the way we deliver healthcare by utilising cost-effective and scalable mobile health solutions,” said Professor Eric Finkelstein, Principal Investigator of the study by Duke-NUS’ Health Services and Systems Research Programme.
 “What is required in Singapore is a low-cost strategy that effectively manages risk factors for chronic disease without overwhelming the public healthcare infrastructure.”